rooshenas/ebr_mt/README.md

 5. Train the EBR model.
 This requires the BERT model as energy score generator along with the prepared samples from the last section.
 #### code instructions:

 we dont use gold data in any part of training, (-- mixing-p is 0), in case target data is required for any part of training the mixing-p argument can be set between 0 to 1.

- src/run.sh should execute the entire process mentioned above, under the fairseq folder final-ebr.py executes download script (i.e.-bash downlaod_data-iwdeen.sh --ebr)
- + transformer training (fairseq-train ..) script + sample-generation (uses fairseq format..) script + data preparation ( executes a seperate python file dataprep- ebr.py) script + ebr training script (python train_ebr.py)
+src/run.sh should execute the entire process mentioned above. under the fairseq folder, final-ebr.py executes download script (i.e.-bash downlaod_data-iwdeen.sh --ebr)+ transformer training (fairseq-train ..) script + sample generation (uses fairseq format..) script + data preparation ( executes a seperate python file dataprep-ebr.py) script + ebr training script (python train_ebr.py)

 **P.S.**- For conditional ebr a finetuned multibert with the corresponding language pair is required.